Nuno-Jesus/Make-A-Make/README.md

 ```

 Although it might be confusing, the example above simply automates the tasks manually written before.
-It iterates through the list of subfolders where the Makefiles are at and calls the commands to both log and compile.
+It iterates through the list of subfolders where the Makefiles are and calls the commands to both log and compile.

 </details>